Mental Health And The Importance Of Sleep

 People who suffer from panic disorder may find they are having attacks during the night.
 They will wake feeling short of breath and sweaty and may need to get out of bed and get some fresh air in order to calm down.
 This pattern can lead to the bed becoming associated with fear and the experience of the panic attack and in turn, increases the risk of insomnia.

 The first thing to bear in mind is that if you are experiencing sleep loss and can relate to any of the above situations and believe you may be suffering from an undiagnosed condition, you should contact your doctor immediately.
-If you are receiving treatment for a mental health condition and are finding the effects of sleep loss are impacting on your recovery or that your condition is causing sleep loss, there are things you can do to help get a better night’s sleep.
+If you are receiving treatment for a mental health condition and are finding the effects of sleep loss are impacting on your recovery or that your condition is causing sleep loss, your first port of call should be your GP to discuss the next steps.
+However, there are things you can do yourself to help get a better night’s sleep in the meantime.

-In the middle of the night, we find it difficult to be rational.
+In the middle of the night, we find it difficult to be rational and there is a biological reason for this as parts of the brain that help combat negative feelings are ‘asleep’ during parts of the night.
 Being awake when it seems the rest of the world is asleep can make us feel very alone; this is a breeding ground for anxiety and depression.
 Even somebody with no mental health problems can stare at the ceiling in the middle of the night and, understandably, their mind will naturally turn to thoughts of the past and worries about the future – what else is there to do in a darkened room?

-To help overcome this, allocate a 20-minute time slot each day and get into the habit of writing down everything which is on your mind and likely to worry you in the night.
+To help overcome this, allocate a 30-minute time slot each day and get into the habit of writing down everything which is on your mind and likely to worry you at night.
 This can be a therapeutic way of ‘drawing a line’ under these worries before you go to bed.

 Keeping a regular sleep routine will help to prepare your body for sleep at night time by synchronising your body clock.
 According to mental health charity, Mind, in order to establish a sleep routine you should:

-If you are suffering from sleep loss, it is important to remember that you are not alone and that support is available.
-If you are struggling to combat your mental health concerns alone, speak to your GP as they will be able to explain your medical options and may prescribe medicine to help you get back to your old self.
+If you are suffering from poor sleep, it is important to remember that you are not alone and that support is available.
+If you are struggling to combat your mental health concerns alone, speak to your GP as they will be able to explain your medical options and may prescribe medicine to help you get back on track.

 We must not underestimate the importance of a good night’s sleep.
 Poor sleep can impact our health in ways we may never even have considered, including our mental health.
 Getting good sleep regularly is a key step to a healthy body and healthy mind.